zrebec/ZTMWebDeveloper/README.md

 justify-items: start;
 ```

-With **Developer console** in your browser you see what happes.
+With **Developer console** in your browser you see what happens.
 Your content will be start in left side your content
 don't be stretched to whole cell.
 After end of your content cell will continue empty.

 Next one property is ```align-items``` which is horizontal adjustment of your cell content.
 Also, default is
 ```stretch```.